vegano1/Piano-App/README.md

 - Reset to generate new tiles
 - Hit the wrong tile and its gameover!
 - Dont miss too many tiles either, or you will lose!
+- Gets harder as your score gets higher
 - Try and beat your high score!
 - Keep track of your score